Neck Lift in Birmingham AL

-It is important to keep your head elevated above your heart to minimize swelling and to keep your head straight (no excessive twisting or bending of the neck).
+It's important to keep your head elevated above your heart to minimize swelling and to keep your head straight with no excessive twisting or bending of the neck.
 Do not apply ice to the neck as this can compromise blood flow and result in skin death.

 Neck Lift Results

-Although good results are expected from your neck lift, there is no guarantee.
-In some situations it may not be possible to achieve optimal results with a single procedure and another surgery may be necessary.
+Although good results are expected from your procedure, there is no guarantee.
+In some situations, it may not be possible to achieve optimal results with a single surgical procedure and another surgery may be necessary.

 Procedure Information © American Society of Plastic Surgeons

-Please contact our Birmingham, Alabama cosmetic surgeons today for a consultation to learn more about improving the jaw and neck with a Neck Lift.
+Contact our cosmetic surgeons today to learn more about improving the jaw and neck with a Neck Lft in Birmingham, Alabama.